Latest Country Reports

 Prison and Detention Center Conditions

 Prison conditions were unsanitary, overcrowded, harsh, and life threatening.
-Some facilities, such as minimum security camp LBK-12 in Lebap Province, were located in areas where inmates experienced extremely harsh climate conditions, with excessive heat in summer and frigid temperatures in winter.
+Some facilities, such as minimum security camp LBK-12 in Lebap Province, were in areas where inmates experienced extremely harsh climate conditions, with excessive heat in summer and frigid temperatures in winter.
 There were unconfirmed reports of physical abuse of prisoners by prison officials and other prisoners.

 d.
 Arbitrary Arrest or Detention